Cyb3rDud3/Clogger/README.md

-I'm suck at C. so this code is a mess, I wroted this to practice
+I suck at C. so this code is a mess, I wroted this to practice